Deepshika-Maryala/Domino-s-Pizza-Analysis/README.md

 - Bottom 5 best sellers by total revenue: Analyzing the sales of bottom 5 best selling pizzas.
 - Bottom 5 best sellers by total quantity: Analyzing the total quantity of the bottom 5 best selling pizzas.
 ### User Interactive features:
-- Filters: Allows the user to filter by city.
+- Filters: Allows the user to filter by pizza category.
-- Slicers: Provides options such as amount and quantity wise sales
+- Slicers: Provide options for different time periods (days, months).
 ### Project Phases And Milestones:
 - Data Collection and Preparation: May 2024
 - Dashboard Design and Development: July 2024